Jose Iglesias (baseball)

+In addition to his baseball career, Iglesias is a Latin pop singer, performing under the name Candelita; as a musical artist, he is best known for his song "OMG".

-Professional career
+Professional baseball career

 Defection and minors

 While in Cuba, Iglesias played with La Habana of the Cuban National Series.
 With pitcher Noel Argüelles, Iglesias defected from the Cuban junior national team while in Canada in July 2008.
 Iglesias signed as an international amateur free agent with the Boston Red Sox in September 2009.
 Prior to the 2011 season, Iglesias was the sole Red Sox prospect on the MLB.com annual list of top 50 baseball prospects, where he was ranked 42nd.

 Boston Red Sox (2011–2013)

 In March 2011, Iglesias was optioned to the Triple-A Pawtucket Red Sox.
 Iglesias was called up by the Red Sox and made his major league debut on May 8, 2011, as a defensive substitute for Jed Lowrie in the ninth inning of a 9–5 win over the Minnesota Twins.
 In the next game, he represented the game-winning run, scoring from first base on a Carl Crawford double in the 11th inning.
 On May 11, 2011, Iglesias made his first MLB start due to Jed Lowrie being sick.